SOLUTION / STRATEGIC PARTNERS

 WHAT CHANGES WITH PARTNERS

-The diagnostic starts with ownership and interface.
+The first read starts with ownership and interface.

 Relationship